Saddle point preconditioners for weak-constraint 4D-Var: Conclusions

+The use of preconditioners that account for correlated observation information led to a significant reduction in iterations for all experiments.
+For many problems where $\bfR$ is very ill-conditioned, we would expect the improvements in performance to be even greater than in the experiments presented here.
 We find that including additional model information in $\bfL_M$ leads to reduced iterations, but increases the computational expense of each iteration.
-We therefore suggest that selecting $k=3$ or $k=4$ represents a sensible trade-off which allows for additional parallelisation while retaining the benefits of including model information in a preconditioner.

-We note that $\bfL_M$ and $\bfR_{block}$ have highly parallelisable structures, which have not been exploited in these serial experiments.
-However, these proposed terms yield preconditioners that also work very well in serial, in many cases improving on current approaches even if the inherent parallelisability is not exploited.
-Future work for this problem includes developing efficient approximations of $\bfD$, multi-core implementations of our new preconditioners, and experiments within a full-scale operational NWP system.
+We therefore suggest that selecting $k=3$ or $k=4$ represents a sensible trade-off.
+Future work for this problem includes developing efficient approximations of $\bfD$, multi-core implementations of our new preconditioners, and experiments within a full-scale operational NWP system.}